 SUN Weiwei, Chair Professor, Computational Mathematics

 Professor Sun Weiwei has been selected for the Guangdong Province Universities and Colleges Pearl River Scholar Funded Scheme.
-He received his PhD in Applied Mathematics from University of Windsor in 1991.
-He held a professorship at City University of Hong Kong before joining UIC.
+He received his PhD in Applied Mathematics from the University of Windsor in 1991.
+He held a professorship at the City University of Hong Kong before joining UIC.
 His research interests are in the area of computational mathematics, specifically in numerical partial differential equations, mathematical modelling and matrix computation.
 He has published over 130 research papers in referred journals and received more than 20 research grants as PI.

 WANG Qing-Guo, Chair Professor, Control Theory and Control Engineering

 Professor Wang Qing-Guo joined UIC in 2020.
 He was with the Department of Electrical and Computer Engineering of the National University of Singapore from 1992 to 2015, where he became a Full Professor in 2004.
-He was a Distinguished Professor with Institute for Intelligent Systems, University of Johannesburg, South Africa.
+He was a Distinguished Professor with the Institute for Intelligent Systems, University of Johannesburg, South Africa.
 He holds A-rating from the National Research Foundation of South Africa.
-He is a member of Academy of Science of South Africa.
+He is a member of the Academy of Science of South Africa.
 His research lies in the field of Automation/AI with focuses on modeling, estimation, prediction, control and optimization.
 His works cover the cores of Industry 4.0.
 He has published 7 research monographs and 350 technical papers in international journals.
 He received nearly 19000 citations with h-index of 75 and i10-Index of 229.
 He was presented with the award of the most cited article of the top control journal Automatica in 2006-2010 and was in the Thomson Reuters list of the highly-cited researchers 2013 in Engineering (1 out of 250 worldwide).
 He has supervised about 30 postdoctoral research fellows, about 40 PhD students and about 30 Master students.